Valencian Community: Demographics

+The Valencian Community is, with a population of 5,425,182 as of 2025, the 4th most populous autonomous community in Spain, and represents 11.0% of the national population.
+49.2% are male and 50.8% are female, compared to the nationwide average of 49.0% and 51.0% respectively.
+People under 16 years old make up 14.3% of the population, and people over 65 years old make up 20.4%, compared to the nationwide average of 14.0% and 20.7% respectively.

-The Valencian Community is, with 5,216,195 inhabitants (INE 2023), the fourth autonomous community in Spain by population, and represents 10.85% of the national population.
-Its population is very unevenly distributed: it is concentrated on the coastal strip and has an average population density of 224.3 inhabitants/km².
+Its population is very unevenly distributed: it is concentrated on the coastal strip and has an average population density of 233.2 inhabitants/km².
 The community has shown strong demographic growth from the 1960s until 2023, when it reaches its maximum; 17.03% of its population is of foreign nationality (INE 2023).
-Despite the high population rate, there are 24 municipalities, most of them in the province of Castellón, that have less than 100 inhabitants.
-Castell de Cabres with 19 inhabitants is the town in the Valencian Community with the smallest number of inhabitants.
+Despite the high population rate, there are 21 municipalities, most of them in the province of Castellón, that have less than 100 inhabitants.
+Castell de Cabres with 21 inhabitants is the least populous municipality Valencian Community.

 Evolution

 The study of the demographic evolution of the Valencian Community can be divided into two clearly differentiated periods, which belong to two different moments of the demographic transition: the old demographic cycle or regime (until the 18th century), characterized by high mortality and high birth rates, and the modern demographic regime or cycle (from the end of the 18th century and beginning of the 19th), in which the drop in mortality initially caused a demographic transition, with strong increases in the population, which passed in its final moments of demographic stability thanks to the drop in birth rates.
 In the case of the Valencian Community, and in Spain as a whole, both cycles temporarily coincided with the non-presence of reliable population censuses, which would not allow a precise study of demographic states and processes.